 Bike Shedding for Physicians: Avoiding Trivial Time Wasters

-Your time is precious.
-You have a demanding and consuming professional life.
-In all likelihood, you're juggling multiple priorities at any given time.
 Sometimes it’s the most trivial issues that seem to claim the most attention.
-But as a physician, it's important to be able to focus on the things that really matter, and to avoid getting dragged down into the weeds.
+But as a physician, the work you do has value, and your best work often takes time.
+Protecting your attention is critical.
+That’s why it's important to be able to focus on the things that really matter, and avoid getting dragged down into the weeds.

-It’s useful to consider the phenomenon known as bike shedding.
+In thinking about the way you use your time, it can be helpful to consider the phenomenon known as bike shedding.
+The concept isn’t new, but it may be unfamiliar if you don’t hang out with business gurus.
 The term was coined by C. Northcote Parkinson, a British management expert and naval historian, in the 1950s.
 In introducing the idea of bike shedding, he described a committee meeting that is called to discuss a specific financial agenda.
 On the agenda is:

 • a nuclear power plant costing tens of millions of dollars